Oozy-Linux/Oozy-Linux/README.md

 - [ ] Test on virtual machines
 - [ ] Test on real hardware
 - [ ] Release Oozy 1 mL

+---

+## 🤝 Contributing

+Oozy Linux is an open-source project and welcomes contributors.

+You don't need to be an Arch expert to contribute.

+Areas where help is especially useful:

+- 🐧 Linux / Arch development
+-n💻 Installer development
+- 🎨 UI/UX and graphic design
+- 📚 Documentation
+- 🧪 Testing
+- 🛠️ System configuration
+- 🌐 Website development
+- 💡 Ideas and feedback

+If you're interested in helping, check the project's issues and contribution guidelines.
+Every contribution helps the goo evolve.